CyCraft/magnetar/docs/docs-main/hooks-and-events/index.md

 > documentation below is still WIP

-> hint: returning `undefined` will discard the document change and do nothing with the local store
+> hint: returning `undefined` will discard the document change and do nothing with the local cache store

 ### Accessing Metadata when Reading Data